 False Negative hCG Pregnancy Tests And What Causes Them

-The major reason for a false negative test is that you took the test too early.
-Pregnancy tests vary in their sensitivity which means how soon they can detect the hormone Human Chorionic Gonadotropin (hCG) in your urine.
 It is possible that although your ovum might be fertilized, meaning you may be pregnant, but your body has not started secreting enough Human Chorionic Gonadotropin (hCG) for the test to measure.
 Your body needs time for the hormone to rise to a high enough level to be detected in a test.

 For most pregnant women the urine pregnancy test does not detect enough hCG until 1-2 days before missing the period.
 And in 1 of 4 pregnant women the home urine pregnancy test does not become positive until after they miss their period.
 Most false negative pregnancy tests occur when testing is done too early.
 You are pregnant but you test negative because there is not enough of the pregnancy hormone hCG in your body and especially your urine to be detected.